Portland, Maine Web Services – Internet Presence and Website Development

 This means that if your business doesn’t have a presence on the Internet, you may end up overlooked by potential consumers, including many from outside the geographical area in which you normally operate and advertise.

-Getting your business onto the Internet is easy.
-As a full web service provider (i.e., Internet strategy, web development, web design, site hosting, maintenance, etc.) you can partake as little or as much as you like in the process.
-Spire Express can obtain a domain name (Internet address) for your company’s site, put together email accounts, and establish the site architecture.
+Getting your business onto the Internet is not terribly difficult.
+We are a full service web provider (i.e., Internet strategy, web development, web design, site hosting, maintenance, etc.) and you can participate as little or as much as you like in the process.
+Spire Express will obtain a domain name (Internet address) for your company’s site, put together email accounts, set up hosting and install WordPress.
+The look and feel of a WordPress site is determined by its ‘theme’.
+We can install an off-the-shelf theme (less expensive) and customize it for you, or build a theme from scratch based on your old site or sketches.
 We walk and talk you through the entire process to make sure you receive the website that you need.

 Do I need to have an eCommerce web site?

-While eCommerce — buying and selling merchandise online — is a major buzzword, and surely a growing trend, not all businesses are suited for eCommerce, and not all need e-commerce capabilities to have a successful web presence.
-Professional practices, for example, may benefit from simply having a web site that outlines the services offered and the professionals available, gives office hours, and lists contact information.
+While eCommerce — buying and selling merchandise online — is a major buzzword, and surely a growing trend, not all businesses require eCommerce to have a successful web presence.
+Professional practices, for example, may benefit from simply having a website that outlines the services offered and the professionals available, gives office hours, and lists contact information.
 A service-oriented firm, on the other hand, might offer a way for online visitors to schedule an appointment.
-Businesses that do sell products, on the other hand, can make use of an array of e-commerce options.
+Businesses that sell products, on the other hand, need e-commerce options.
 These include credit card and payment processing, secured online transactions, billing and shipping notification, and customer feedback.
+All of these functions are provided by the Woo Commerce plugin for WordPress.
+Woo Commerce works seamlessly within WordPress, and will take on the style of your site so that the store pages look similar to the rest of the site without too much additional work.

 What should I consider when building a web site?

-Since most small business owners don’t have the technical knowledge to create their own web site, it’s important to choose the right company to help build your site.
-Since keeping a web site current is often important to a business, we make it easy for you to change your web site, if the need arises, adding or deleting information or changing the site’s appearance.
+It’s important to choose the right company to help build your site.
+Since keeping a web site current is often important to a business, we primarily use WordPress, which is a content management system (CMS).
+A CMS makes it easy for you to change your web site, if the need arises, adding or deleting information or changing the site’s appearance.
+The back end for the CMS is run in a web browser, so there is no need for any specialized software.
+You will also be able to update your ecommerce pages from within WordPress, keeping your inventory up-to-date and fulfilling/tracking customer orders.

 What information should I put on my web site?